gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     In C, ``varargs`` allows a function to take a variable number of arguments.
 There is no direct equivalent in this to Ada.
-One approach that can be used is to create a C wrapper for each different profile and then interface to this C wrapper.
+One approach that you can use is to create a C wrapper for each different profile and then interface to this C wrapper.
 For example, to print an ``int`` value using ``printf``, create a C function ``printfi`` that takes two arguments, a